 Robert Antoni was born in America of Trinidadian parents and grew up largely in the Bahamas.
 He is the author of five books: Divina Trace, winner of the Commonwealth Writers Prize for Best First Novel in 1992, Blessed is the Fruit, My Grandmother’s Erotic Folktales, Carnival, shortlisted for the Commonwealth Writers Prize for Best Book in 2005 and As Flies to Whatless Boys, for which he was the recipient of a 2010 Guggenheim Fellowship, winner of the 2014 OCM Bocas Prize for Caribbean Literature and longlisted for the International IMPAC Dublin Literary Award 2015.
+His latest novel, Cut Guavas, was published by Peepal Tree Press in 2018.
 Robert holds an MA from Johns Hopkins University, an MFA and PhD from the Writers Workshop at the University of Iowa.
-He lives in Manhattan and teaches in the graduate writing program at The New School University.
-Robert recently received the NALIS Lifetime Literary Award from the Trinidad and Tobago National Library.
+He lives in Brooklyn and teaches in the graduate writing program at The New School University.
 For more information, please visit www.robertantoni.com

 Vanessa Bolosier was born in Guadeloupe to a Guadeloupian mother and Martiniquan father.
-She was taught the Creole tradition of cooking by her father who insisted that she learned to use what constitutes the terroir of the sister islands.
 Vanessa moved to Europe when she was seventeen and worked as a model for seven years while studying Marketing and Publishing.
 In 2011, she founded Carib Gourmet, a company specialising in luxury Caribbean food and confectionery.
-Vanessa has won two Great Taste Award for Coco Gourmand, her brand of coconut sweets and was a finalist for the Enterprise Enfield Young Entrepreneur of the Year 2013.
+Vanessa has won two Great Taste Awards for Coco Gourmand, her brand of coconut sweets.
 Vanessa has been featured in Conde Nast Traveller and the Guardian Cook supplement.
 Her first cookery book, Creole Kitchen, was published by Pavilion Books in June 2015, and published in France by Editions Solar and in Holland by Veltman in 2016.
+It was named Best Gastronomic Book by Creole Culinary Arts in 2018.
+She is currently working on a new cookery book, Arawak.
 Vanessa lives in London.
 For further information, please visit www.carib-gourmet.com

 Zoë Meager was born in Christchurch, New Zealand.
 She holds a Masters in Creative Writing from the University of Auckland.
 In 2013 she won the Commonwealth Writers Short Story Prize, Pacific Region, for her story ‘Things with faces’.
 Her writing has appeared in various online and print journals and her work has been shortlisted in The New Guard, Momaya Press and Highlands and Islands short story contests.
-She is currently working on a novella set in Crete during WWII.
+She is currently working on a collection of short stories.
 For more information, please visit http://zoemeager.com/

 Irenosen Okojie was born in Nigeria and moved to England aged eight.
 A freelance Arts Project Manager, she has previously worked at Apples & Snakes as the National Development Coordinator and for The Caine Prize as a Publicity Officer for their 10th Anniversary Tour.
-Her short stories have been published in the US, Africa and the UK.
+Appointed to the Royal Society of Literature as a Fellow in 2018, her short stories have been published in the US, Africa and the UK.
 Her first novel, Butterfly Fish, was published in 2015 and for which she was a recipient of a 2016 Betty Trask Award.
-Her short story collection, Speak Gigantular, was published in 2016 and was shortlisted for the 2016 inaugural Jhalak Prize, longlisted for the 2017 Edge Hill Short Story Prize and is nominated for a Shirley Jackson Award.
+Her short story collection, Speak Gigantular, was published in 2016.
+It was shortlisted for the 2016 inaugural Jhalak Prize and the 2017 Edge Hill Short Story Prize.
+The story ‘Animal Parts’ was nominated for a 2016 Shirley Jackson Award.
+Her short story, ‘Synsepalum’, was broadcast on BBC Radio 4 to celebrate the BBC National Short Story Award 2018.
+A new collection of short stories, Nudibranch, due in 2019, and a novel, Curandera, will be published by Dialogue Books.
 For more information, please visit www.irenosenokojie.com

 Ilmar Taska grew up in Estonia and then studied at the Moscow Film Institute.
 He has worked as a film producer, director and screenwriter internationally.
 In 1993 he established his own television company which was the first private national network in Estonia.
 In 2011, Ilmar made his debut into the literary world with an autobiographical novella called Better than Life (Parem kui elu).
 In 2014 he won the annual literature prize in Estonia for his short story Pobeda and his short story collection More Beautiful than Life (Skonare an livet) was published in Sweden.
 In 2016 his novel Pobeda 1946, based on the short story Pobeda, was published in Estonia to critical acclaim.
-It will be published in Finland in 2017 by WSOY and a Lithuanian edition is forthcoming .
+It was published in Finland in 2017 by WSOY and was nominated for the Jarl Hellemann Prize for best translated novel into Finnish.
+It was published by Norvik Press in the UK in 2018.
+A Lithuanian edition is forthcoming .
 His short story, Apartment for Rent, was included in Best European Fiction 2016, published by Dalkey Archive Press.
 Ilmar works as a consultant for House of Film and divides his time between Tallinn and Los Angeles.
 For more information, please visit http://ilmartaska.edicypages.com/